chili-epfl/justhink-dialogue-and-actions-corpus/README.md

 * *start*: The start timestamp of the utterance
 * *end*: The end timestamp of the utterance
 * *interlocutor*: The person (or the robot) that is speaking (A, B: participants; R: the robot; I: an experimenter)
-* utterance: The content of the utterance
+* *utterance*: The content of the utterance

-Utterance segmentation is based on [3]'s definition of an *Inter Pausal Unit (IPU)*, defined as "a stretch of a single interlocutor's speech bounded by pauses longer than 100 ms".
+Utterance segmentation is based on [[3]](#references)'s definition of an *Inter Pausal Unit (IPU)*, defined as "a stretch of a single interlocutor's speech bounded by pauses longer than 100 ms".
 The numbers that are explicitly referring to the cost of an edge are written as numerals.
 We also annotated punctuation markers, such as commas, full stops, exclamation points and question marks, fillers, such as 'uh' and 'um', and the discourse marker 'oh'.
 Transcription included incomplete elements, such as "Mount Neuchat-" in "Mount Neuchat- um Mount Interlaken".